defname/rofi-iwd-wifi-menu/README.md

 Per default a sepator line is displayed between the control-elements and the network list entries.
 Set `show_seperator` to `False` to deactivate it.
 (You can also customize the seperator with a [Template](#templates))

 #### Templates
 You can change every string value output by *iwdwifimenu* through string templates in the `templates` section of the configuration file.
-Most of them are simple strings, but in some cases, you can use variables that will be replaced.
-If you look in the default configuration output by `iwdrofimenu --config` all possible variables are used, so you can play around.
+Most of them are simple strings, but in some cases, you can use variables (starting with `$`) which will be replaced.
+In the default configuration (which you can obtain by calling `iwdrofimenu --config`) all possible variables are used, so you can explore and play around by yourself (most of it should be pretty obvious).
 In the templates it is possible to use [Pango Markup](https://docs.gtk.org/Pango/pango_markup.html) for changing the font-color, weight, etc differently from the *rofi* theme.

+### Bugs
+Please be aware that this script may contain bugs that I am currently unaware of, as I have no possibilities to thoroughly test it.
+If you encounter any problems, feel free to open an issue so that I can attempt to resolve them.

 ## Similar projects
 Although there are a variety of alternatives that utilize *NetworkManager*, I could find